JPaivaCarvalho/Portfolio/README.md

 - **Tools**: Python.

 ### Tableau, Excel / [Google Trends Portugal Dashboard](https://public.tableau.com/app/profile/jo.o.paiva.carvalho/viz/GoogleTrendsDashboardPortugal/Panel1)
+- **Description**: This project consists of creating an interactive dashboard using data from Google Trends, focused on the most popular search queries in Portugal over a 7-day period.
+The goal is to provide a clear and visually engaging view of the most searched topics, enabling the identification of trends, relevant events, and patterns of public interest in Portugal.
 - **Tools used**: Tableau, Excel
 - **Key Features**:
   - KPIs for total volume, top trends, and top trending search.